The Endocannabinoid System

 What is homeostasis?
-Homeostasis is internalbalance or stability amid changing external conditions.
+Homeostasis is internal balance or stability amid changing external conditions.
 The term homeostasis is very broad.
-It refers to general organism-level factors, like body temperature, which are affected by the external environment.
+It refers to general organism-level factors, like body temperature, which is affected by the external environment.
 Homeostasis also refers to specific cellular factors like oxidative stress, which are affected by the activity levels of other cells in the immediate microscopic vicinity.

 The endocannabinoid system – a complex, scaled communication network – maintains homeostasis and balance across the different systems of our body.